viaonboard/onboard-code-challenge/README.md

 # Onboard Engineering Code Challenge

+**Goal:**

-**Goal:** Showcase your ability to produce a basic prototype for a user profile page.
-You can complete this exercise on your own, and it is not timed, but typically shouldn't take more than a few hours to complete.
+Showcase your ability to produce a basic prototype for a user profile page and/or API endpoint.
+Choose either Full Stack, Backend or Frontend based on the role you are applying for.

 **Deliverables:**